 Academic Integrity

 The University is committed to academic excellence and integrity.
 It is the student’s responsibility to do their own work and to cite sources of information, whether paraphrased or quoted.
-For assistance in identifying when something should be cited please check here.
+The library has resources to help avoid violations of academic integrity, including this site with tips on avoiding plagiarism and this site explaining how to cite properly.
 In addition, course syllabi commonly elaborate on the specifics of academic integrity appropriate for the individual class.

 Final responsibility for assigning grades remains with the instructor of the course.
 If the student wants to withdraw from the course but the instructor’s signature is required, the instructor is within their rights to sign or decline to sign an approval of the withdrawal.